destructo570/HTML-CSS-Art-Gallery-Miniproject/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size
-- Shorten any valid URL
-- See a list of their shortened links, even after refreshing the browser
-- Copy the shortened link to their clipboard in a single click
-- Receive an error message when the `form` is submitted if:
-  - The `input` field is empty
+- See hover states for all interactive elements on the page
+- See their own IP address on the map on the initial page load
+- Search for any IP addresses or domains and see the key information and location

 ### Screenshot